Madictian/madictian.github.io/README.md

 ### Right now!

-I am showing up everyday, trying my best and resolved to keep at it and leave my procrastinating self in the dust! school is going fine i would say, i am in a study group with some people that are way better at coding than me, which can admittedly be a little disheartening but i perservere and try my best to learn from their experience and keep up.
+I am showing up every day, trying my best and resolved to keep at it and leave my procrastinating self in the dust! school is going fine i would say, i am in a study group with some people that are way better at coding than me, which can admittedly be a little disheartening but i persevere and try my best to learn from their experience and keep up.

-So farm we have make several pieces of code, and a bit of math...
+So far, we have made several pieces of code, and a bit of math...

 - We made a table to neatly display a table of information
 <details>